Privacy Policy

 Deleting your leaderboard account in-app.
 You can delete your leaderboard account and associated server-side data directly from within the app at Settings → Delete Leaderboard Account, without needing to contact us.

-Camera & Notification Permissions
+Camera, Microphone & Notification Permissions

 Advertising Identifier & Tracking (iOS)